 The final move was to start line drying our clothes.

 But, even though it’s a pretty simple thing to do, I hit some snags.
-Weather didn’t always cooperate and I didn’t even have a laundry line outside.
+The weather didn’t always cooperate and I didn’t even have a laundry line outside.
 I didn’t let that stop me though, and found some creative ways to troubleshoot my line drying problems.

 Troubleshooting Your Line Drying Problems